Incentives and Strategic Behaviour: An Experiment: Incentives and Response Time

-Our findings uncover two patterns in the data.
-First, that in the simpler 2 Steps game longer response times are associated with both greater action and belief sophistication.
-In panel (a) of \hyref{figure:action-rt-mnl-nointer-mean}[Figure] we can see that the predicted frequency of dominated actions, $a_3$ and $a_4$, declines quickly with response time, while $a_2$ (corresponding to the level-1 action) first increases and then declines.
+\hyref{figure:action-rt-mnl}[Figures] and \ref{figure:belief-rt-kernel} show how action probabilities and belief distributions change with response time, revealing two main patterns.\footnote{ In \hyref{section:appendix:additional-figures-tables:rt}[Appendix], we also provide linear regressions for each action $a_{i,n}$ and belief about a given action $b_{i,n}$ individually on the same set of covariates confirming the trends depicted --- see \hyref{table:action-rt}[Tables] and \ref{table:belief-rt}. } First, in the simpler 2-Step game, longer response times are associated with greater sophistication in both actions and beliefs.
+Panel (a) of \hyref{figure:action-rt-mnl}[Figure] shows that the predicted frequency of dominated actions, $a_3$ and $a_4$, declines quickly with response time, while $a_2$ --- the level-1 action --- first mildly increases and then declines.
 Throughout, the frequency of choice of the dominance solution action $a_1$ increases monotonically in response time.
-The relation between (mean) reported beliefs and response time, shown in panel (a) of \hyref{figure:belief-rt-kernel-nointer-mean}[Figure] also indicates that longer decisions are associated with a lower belief in opponents choosing dominated actions.
-However, belief in both the level-1 action ($a_2$) and the dominance solution (level-2 action, $a_1$) for longer response times.
+Panel (a) of \hyref{figure:belief-rt-kernel}[Figure] similarly shows that longer decisions are associated with lower beliefs in opponents choosing dominated actions.
+At the same time, longer response times are associated with higher beliefs in both the level-1 action ($a_2$) and the dominance solution, which here is the level-2 action ($a_1$).